Pest Management and Pesticides

 Pesticides may be used in and around the home to control a variety of pests - such as insects, weeds, mice, and microorganisms (e.g., molds, bacteria).
 Many common household products are pesticides, including disinfectants, ant and roach sprays, and head lice shampoos.
 If these products are used or stored improperly, they may be harmful to your health.

 According to data collected from the American Association of Poison Control Centers, tens of thousands of children are involved in common household pesticide-related poisonings or exposures each year in the United States.
 Pesticides exposures may also result in chronic and sometimes more subtle adverse health effects, depending on the nature and extent of exposures, product ingredients/toxicity, and other factors.

 If pesticides are used indoors, they should be used carefully according to label directions.
 In many cases, parents and others in the home may take steps to prevent or reduce unnecessary pesticide exposures.
-For consultation or more information about pesticides, see the links below or our Contact Us page.
+For consultation or more information about pesticides, see the links below or our Healthy Homes Contacts page.

 Minnesota Poison Control System

 Tips for Reducing ExposuresThere are many steps that you can take to prevent or reduce unnecessary pesticide exposures around the home.
 For example:

 - Reduce the need to use chemical pesticides.
 Prevent pests from entering the home by closing or sealing openings.
 Eliminate sources of food and moisture so that the environment is not conducive to pests.
 Use physical means to control pests, such as fly swatters, whenever possible.